skunklabz/tk4-hercules/docs/ARM64_TROUBLESHOOTING.md

 # ARM64 Troubleshooting Guide

-This guide helps resolve ARM64 compatibility issues with TKX-Hercules, particularly the symbol relocation errors you may encounter.
+This guide helps resolve ARM64 compatibility issues with TK4-Hercules, particularly the symbol relocation errors you may encounter.

 ## Common Issues